etishor/Metrics.NET/README.md

 ###Intro

-The Metrics.NET library provides a way of instrumenting applications with custom metrics (timers, historams, counters etc) that can be reported in various ways and can provide insights on what is happening inside a running application.
+The Metrics.NET library provides a way of instrumenting applications with custom metrics (timers, histograms, counters etc) that can be reported in various ways and can provide insights on what is happening inside a running application.

 The library is published on NuGet can be installed with the following command: